afriedman1991/Camera-and-Player/README.md

 # Camera-and-Player
-A simple implementation of camera and player controls
+A simple implementation of camera and player controls, using the mouse and keyboard

 To test the game, UnityHub version 2.32 and Unity version 2019.3.13f1 are required.